How to Find Low-Carb, Low-Sugar Wine—Plus Five Picks to Try

-If you're following the keto diet and sourcing only about 5 percent of your daily calories from carbs, even 5 grams per glass can add up quickly—so stick to wines that are bone dry and come from a cooler region.
+If you're following the keto diet and sourcing only about 5 percent of your daily calories from carbs, even 5 grams per glass can add up quickly—so stick to low-sugar wines that are bone dry and come from a cooler region.
 "A cooler-region wine minimizes the potential [alcohol by volume] due to the lack of sugar evolved inside the grape," says Sweders.
 "By fermenting it dry, you remove all residual sugar, [and therefore] cut total carbs and sugar."

 Consuming alcohol is generally discouraged if you're on the keto diet, because it slows fat burning and ketone production.
 However, there are ways to enjoy it very moderately (talking one drink, people), provided you eat a keto-friendly meal beforehand and choose the right type of alcohol.
 (Here's the full guide to drinking alcohol on the keto diet.)

 "When choosing to have wine, it is best to have some fat at that sitting so you don't get an isolated blood sugar spike or reactive hypoglycemia from the processing in your liver," says Ali Miller, R.D., L.D., C.D.E., a registered dietitian who runs a virtual ketosis program.
 Lucky for you, that means a charcuterie board is just the thing to nosh on while you sip.

 With that in mind, here's a guide to five delicious, low-carb wines with the least amount of sugar that won't leave you feeling deprived.